Supa Strikas: Rizo

 Rizo is a substitute midfielder mostly for Rasta or any of the wing midfielders, or sometimes even the forwards.
 He wears the number 3 jersey.
 He is not like other substitutes, because he is very serious in his game.

 Aldo

-Aldo was another player in Supa Strikas with jersey 19.
-He is a spare midfielder.

-he is also capable but is not good at shooting or defending so that is why he does not play.
+Aldo was another player in Supa Strikas with jersey number 14.
+He is a spare midfielder who is also capable of playing but is not good at shooting or defending, leading to him not seeing the field.